-Cleaning contractors procured by Northamptonshire County Council (NCC) working on NFRS sites will ensure provision of COSHH assessments and relevant MSDS, to be held on site.
+Cleaning contractors procured and working on NFRS sites will ensure provision of COSHH assessments and relevant MSDS, to be held on site.

-All other contractors will ensure provision of COSHH assessments and relevant MSDS will be held as deemed appropriate by the Facilities Manager.
+All other contractors will ensure provision of COSHH assessments and relevant MSDS will be held as deemed appropriate by the Facilities Manager Enabling Services.